fabulous-dev/Fabulous/README.md

   * Use integer atoms for property names
   * Do better list comparison/diffing
   * Consider keeping a running identity hash on the immutable objects
-  * Consider implementing equality on the immutable objects
+  * Consider implementing equality and hash on the immutable objects
+  * Perf-test on large lists and do resulting perf work

 * Handle 3rd party controls.
   * Examples: `Xamarin.Forms.Maps`, `SkiaSharp`